yui/yui3-gallery/src/gallery-zui-attribute/README.md

 *   toggle() : set attribute value to opposite boolean

 *   set_again() : set attribute value to current value, use this to trigger setter function or change event again.

+*   sync() : sync an attribute from other Object when the attribute value of other object changed, everytime.

+*   unsync() : remove the sync binding.

 Note
 ----